nfherrin/OpenMeshQualityAnalyzer/README.md

 # OpenMeshQualityAnalyzer
-A utility to analyze the quality of a given mesh according to skewness, smoothness, and aspect ratio.
+A utility to analyze the quality of a given unstructured mesh according to skewness, smoothness, and aspect ratio.